A powerful winter storm claims at least 11 lives across the US as temperatures plunge, winds howl and power lines fall - KTVZ

 At least 11 people have died since Wednesday across four states, a result of how dangerous and life-threatening conditions have been this week over a large swath of the country.

-Three people died in separate car crashes in north-central Kansas on Wednesday, Highway Patrol spokesperson Lt.
-Candice Breshears said.
-All three deaths are confirmed to have been weather-related, Breshears noted.
+Three people have died in weather-related car crashes in Kansas, the Kansas Highway Patrol told CNN on Friday.

-In Kansas City, Missouri, one person died after losing control of their vehicle on icy roads Thursday afternoon, according to the Kansas City Police Department.
-The vehicle “went down the embankment, over the cement retaining wall and landed upside down” into a creek, police said in a statement.
+In Kansas City, Missouri, one person died after their vehicle slid off an icy road and into a frozen creek, first responders in Kansas City Police Department said.

 Kentucky reported three deaths caused by the storm: Two in car crashes and another was a person who was unhoused in Louisville, Gov. Andy Beshear said.
 The man’s body was found outside with no obvious signs of trauma — an autopsy is required to determine the cause of death, police said.